Change Keyboard preferences on Mac

 If your Mac has a backlit keyboard, select the checkbox, then click the pop-up menu to choose how long your Mac is idle before the keyboard backlighting is automatically turned off.
 See Turn your Mac keyboard’s backlighting on or off.

 If your Mac has a Touch Bar, choose what’s shown in it:

 Show Control Strip

-If your Mac has a Touch Bar, select the tick box to include the Control Strip in the Touch Bar.
+If your Mac has a Touch Bar, select the checkbox to include the Control Strip in the Touch Bar.

 This option isn’t available when the Touch Bar shows the expanded Control Strip or the F1, F2, etc. keys.

 Click the pop-up menu, then choose what happens when you press the key on the keyboard:

 If your Mac has a Touch Bar, click the pop-up menu, then choose what happens when you press and hold the key on the keyboard.